dataplain/notifymessage/README.md

 customClass | CSS Class to apply on message | no |
 position | Screen position for displaying the message | no | top-right (1)

-(1) Valid positions: top-left, top-center, top-right, bottom-left, bottom-center, bottom-right
+(1) Valid positions: top-left, top-right, bottom-left, bottom-right

 ## Slot